omersha/omersha.github.io/_posts/2015-12-08-meta-sequences-in-c++.md

 So the type of ```make_sequence_imp<4>::type``` is ```index_sequence<0, 1, 2, 3>```.

-Now the problem with this is implementation might be clearer: generation of a sequence of $N$ elements requires an inheritance tree of depth $N$.
+Now the problem with this implementation might be clearer: generation of a sequence of $N$ elements requires an inheritance tree of depth $N$.
 Furthermore, sequences of different lengths can't share intermediate instantiations.
 This could easily make compile time unreasonably long even for moderate $N$s.